Mohan-CB/knowYourCompany/Readme.md

 # Know your Company

-We want to empower the consumer to know more about the companies they are interested in.
+We want to empower the job seekers to know more about the companies they are interested in.